uidaholib/main-web-redesign_draft/content/copyright/guide.md

 Software products that are not licensed to the University may also be used.
 However, copying is strictly limited except for backup purposes.
 Whether the software is transferred from the original to a detachable hard-drive or to an archival diskette, the backup copy is not to be used at all so long as the other copy is functional.

-To view the University's full policy relating to software use, see the UI Faculty-Staff Handbook, [FSH 6580, Section J](http://www.webs.uidaho.edu/fsh/6580.html#J.).
+To view the University's full policy relating to software use, see the U of I Faculty-Staff Handbook, [FSH 6580, Section J](http://www.webs.uidaho.edu/fsh/6580.html#J.).

 #### Additional Resources